7 Health Benefits Of Catnip Essential Oil

 Health Benefits Of Using Catnip Oil

 Cat lovers are probably familiar with how crazy their feline friends go for catnip.
-It's an amazing cat drug as it stimulates them and makes them a bit loopy which is always amusing for the family and has allowed owners to make some well-loved online videos.
-If you look at the view count for these videos, it's clear that people love watching cats go wild and bounce around the house frantically while playing excitedly.
+It's an amazing cat drug, as it stimulates them and makes them a bit loopy, which is always amusing for the family and has allowed owners to make some well-loved online videos.
+If you look at the view count of these videos, it's clear that people love watching cats go wild and bounce around the house frantically while playing excitedly.
 However, catnip is not just for cats.

-Unlike the experiences of a cat, catnip (also called catmint) has a sedative and calming effects on humans much like the related hemp plant.
+Unlike the experiences of a cat, catnip (also called catmint) has sedative and calming effects on humans, much like the related hemp plant.
 Scientifically known as Nepeta cataria, the catnip plant is native to Europe and specific regions of Asia.
-However, it spreads quickly across the globe once it was domesticated as it can thrive almost anywhere.
+However, it spread quickly across the globe once it was domesticated, as it can thrive almost anywhere.

 Repels Mosquitoes And Other Bugs